RixvNX/Colume/README.md

 # Colume
 Some Html5 tags are beautified and Colume defines some new tags.

+## Colume Rander Surport
+if Html5 can use, also Colume can use, unless HTML 5 is disabled. but Colume need JavaScript surport, and CSS-3, SASS.

 ## New Tags?
 Below are the new tags that are currently defined in beta:
 NEW: